ripsawridge/site/contents/content/cma/2018/riegele.md

 theoretically, haha. *Also, at seven in the morning, he asked if I had a headlamp.*

-> It was not entirely certain where the Riegelkante is starting, but Michael has been systematically guiding us and doing it well.
+> It was not entirely certain where the Rigelkante is starting, but Michael has been systematically guiding us and doing it well.
 Only that approach was on steep slopes with wet grass interrupted by bouldering sections.
 We were still climbing in the sneakers and with a rope on our back, and we passed the *burgers* with the inscription of Bergrettung.
-When we found the Riegelkante, and we joined it, we clung to the cloud, and after a few ruins we stayed up to the top.
+When we found the Rigelkante, and we joined it, we clung to the cloud, and after a few ruins we stayed up to the top.
 So, besides fear, one had another reason to shake - cold.